 Plague has tried to ascend multiple times, and has gotten frighteningly close; the first time, Kirai stopped him, while more recently his attempt to conquer Freiholt was blocked by Obliteration’s pawn Tara.
 Still, Plague remains patient.
 His influence spreads, and with each new coughing victim, his army gets larger…

 Hamelin’s crew focuses on handing out Blight Tokens, representing the spread of Plague’s disease.
-They don’t do anything on their own, but the more of them you have, the more vulnerable you are to Plague’s power.
+The plague slowly grows in strength, making Blight Tokens more and more debilitated.
 Along with the Blight comes a tide of Malifaux Rats– individually the weakest models in the game, but you can have a lot of them, and you can summon a basically endless supply.
-And in numbers, even little Rats can do a lot of damage…
+Hamelin’s title form focuses on his command of these rates, compelling them to tangle together into Rat Kings and slowly gnawing enemies to death.

 Play Hamelin if: